Fishing industry: World production

 Fish are harvested by commercial fishing and aquaculture.
+Stocks fished within biologically sustainable levels decreased from 90% in 1974 to 62.3% in 2021.

 The world harvest increased over the 20th century and, by 1986, had stabilized around 85–95 e6MT per year.
 According to the Food and Agriculture Organization (FAO), the world harvest in 2005 consisted of 93.3 e6MT captured by commercial fishing in wild fisheries, plus 48.1 e6MT produced by fish farms.
 In addition, 1.3 e6MT of aquatic plants (seaweed etc.) were captured in wild fisheries and 14.8 e6MT were produced by aquaculture.
 The number of individual fish caught in the wild has been estimated at 0.97–2.7 trillion per year (not counting fish farms or marine invertebrates).

 Following is a table of the 2011 world fishing industry harvest in tonnes (metric tons) by capture and by aquaculture.

 Related industries

 Once fish is caught, especially in commercial sectors, bringing the fish to consumers require a complex series of related industries.